tabrezdn1/is601-mid-2024/readme.md

 ![alt text](images/code_coverage.png)

 ### Version Control Best Practices
-- Utilize logical commits that clearly group feature development and corresponding tests, evidencing clear development progression.
+- Utilize logical commits that group feature development and corresponding tests, evidencing clear development progression.

 ### Comprehensive Documentation
-The entire development process is divided into phases and each phase has a descrete document to showcase the purpose and code changes and fueatures added or removed as part of that phase.
+The entire development process is divided into phases and each phase has a discrete document to showcase the purpose and code changes and features added or removed as part of that phase.

 - Phase 1: [View the document](docs/project_init.md)
 - Phase 2: [View the document](docs/project_phase2.md)